On this page:

 temporary food permit

-Selling of most food outside of the Licensed Food Service Operations requires a Temporary Food Service Operations license.
+Selling most food outside of the Licensed Food Service Operations requires a Temporary Food Service Operations license.
 The exceptions are "cottage foods".

 cottage food production operation